Your first trade lab order in 5 minutes

 3. Read the workspace

-- Bottom rail with tabs for Orders, Positions, and Trades.
-Empty for now.
+- Bottom rail with tabs for Orders, Positions, Trades.

 4. Set up the trade